TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkvirtualnetworkgateways/p2shighconnectioncount-public.md

     cloudEnvironments="Public"
     ownershipId=""
 />
-# Increase VPN SKU to be able to handle high P2S connection count
+# Consider increasing the size of your VNet Gateway SKU to address high P2S use
 ---
 {
   "recommendationOfferingId": "658a4a19-9c40-472b-a918-3f550848421a",